 After Cyril Bustin, the mission was led by Donald Mills until it was closed by the trustees in 1967.
 The building was then taken over by London City Mission.

 Reference: Humphrey, S. (2004) Bermondsey and Rotherhithe Remembered, Stroud: Tempus.

 Cross to the west side of Abbey Street and walk down Old Jamaica Road.
-On your left, on the corner of Marine Street and Old Jamaica Road you will see a new development – The Salmon Youth Centre.
+On your left, on the corner of Marine Street and Old Jamaica Road, you will see a newish development – The Salmon Youth Centre.

 Cambridge University Mission (now the Salmon Youth Centre) was founded in 1907as medical mission with a boys mission club and residential settlement.
 The chief instigator was the Rev. Harold D. Salmon (who became the first head of settlement – 1907-21).
 Concerned about the condition of young people in Bermondsey he gained the support of a group of Cambridge evangelicals (partly based around Ridley Hall).
 A building on Jamaica Road was bought and refurbished in 1907; further land and new halls added in 1910.
 A girls branch followed in 1916.
 In 1922 the name changed to the Cambridge University Mission Settlement.
 The early workers were described by Eagar (at the nearby Oxford and Bermondsey Club) as a ‘stricter section of Low Churchmen’.
 Certainly Salmon was to fall out with the local vicar of St James and appears to have given a wide berth to the other local settlements.